-European Cooperation in Science and Technology (COST) is the longest-running European framework for research and innovation.
-For over 45 years, we have offered European researchers and innovators, a simple and flexible pathway to take part in the best science and technology networks in Europe and across the world.
+European Cooperation in Science and Technology (COST) is the longest-running European framework for Research and Innovation.
+For over 50 years, we have offered European researchers and innovators, a simple and flexible pathway to take part in the best science and technology networks in Europe and across the world.
 Below is the COST timeline which displays many of the major milestones that constitute the history of COST.

 During the 1960s European countries began to frame science policies in order to close the gap in science and technology between Europe and the USA.

-Mr Haunschild is appointed the President of COST.
+Mr Hans-Hilger Haunschild is appointed Chair of COST.

 The Ministerial Conference of 22 and 23 November 1971 is generally presented as the official entry into force of COST and at which the first Inter-governmental agreements were signed.

-Mr Silver is appointed the President of COST.
+Mr Cyril Silver is appointed Chair of COST.

 5 COST Actions running.

-Mr Nielsen is appointed the President of COST.
+Mr Stanley Nielsen is appointed Chair of COST.

-Mr Rozelot is appointed the President of COST.
+Mr Jean-Pierre Rozelot is appointed Chair of COST.

 28 COST Actions running.

-Mr Munoz-Ruiz is appointed the President of COST.
+Mr Emilio Munoz-Ruiz is appointed Chair of COST.

 Ministerial Conference in Vienna, 5 Members added: Serbia, Hungary, Iceland, Poland and Czecholslovakia.